 Change orders must be prepared by the construction inspector and/or architect/engineer.
-Change orders are permissible where the cumulative cost of all such orders does not exceed 20 percent of the original contract price and these changes do not constitute a major alteration of the original scope of work.
-If the proposed change orders will cumulatively exceed 20 percent of the original contract, the grantee must contact DLG for prior approval.
+Change orders are permissible where the cumulative cost of all such orders does not exceed 20 percent of the original contract price and the changes do not constitute a major alteration of the original scope of work.
+If the proposed change order(s) will cumulatively exceed 20 percent of the original contract, the subrecipient must contact DLG for prior approval.

-Each change order must be accompanied by a supporting statement that describes why the change is necessary, cost estimates, and any needed plans and specifications.
-The grantee must approve and authorize change orders before they are given to the contractor.
+Each change order must be accompanied by a supporting statement that describes why the change is necessary, additional time requested to perform the work, itemized cost estimates (cred, debit, or no change), and any needed plans, specifications, or supporting imagery.
+The subrecipient must verify that the change order is cost reasonable and approve and authorize change orders before they are given to the contractor.
 Change orders should be kept to an absolute minimum and cannot be issued after final payment.